kubescape/regolibrary/README.md

 When evaluating frameworks or controls, you can control the amount of metadata the results will contain by using the `data.settings`.

 Available settings:
 - `data.settings.verbose`: If set to `true`, the evaluation will return a list with an entry for each rule response.
-Each rule response include the rule response itself, the control metadata (if evaluated as part of a control), and the framework metadata (if evaluated as part of a framework).
+Each rule response includes the rule response itself, the control metadata (if evaluated as part of a control), and the framework metadata (if evaluated as part of a framework).

 - `data.settings.metadata`: If set to `true`, the evaluation will return a json object with the metadata of the rule, the control (if evaluated as part of a control), or the framework (if evaluated as part of a framework).
 This json object will have a field named `"results"`, with all the lower level results.